 An ancient, giant stone face half-buried in the ground is something that I wanted to see …

-Located on the Pacific coast amongst vast sugarcane plantations – 5 km from the sweltering hot town of Santa Lucia – is the mysterious, ancient site of El Baul.
+The mysterious, ancient site of El Baul is located on the Pacific coast among vast sugarcane plantations – 5 km from the sweltering hot town of Santa Lucia.

 But finding it wasn’t easy.

 From the Refinery Headquarters and its small museum of various stones sculptures collected over the centuries I set out on foot to then get lift in an old-US school bus taking workers back to town.

-They dropped me a path leading into a jungle of 3 meter-high sugarcane, and I proceeded to wander the dirt track.
+They dropped me at a path leading into a jungle of 3 meter-high sugarcane, and I proceeded to wander the dirt track.